IUPAC-InChI/InChI_Dev/tests/docs/README.md

 docker run --rm -it -v $(pwd):/inchi inchi-tests bash
 ```

-From the `inchi` directory in the Docker container you can run all commands from the
+From the `inchi` directory in the Docker container you can run the commands from the
 instructions below.

 Alternatively, you can run single commands non-interactively: